 Building the Plan with AI

 AI can assist in drafting the analysis plan itself.
-Provide the Issues Tree and hypotheses, and ask the AI to suggest appropriate analytical methods for each hypothesis.
-The practitioner then reviews, adjusts based on data availability and domain knowledge, and finalizes the plan.
+Provide the Issues Tree and hypotheses and then prompt the AI to suggest appropriate analytical methods for each hypothesis.
+As the practitioner you willthen need to review and make adjustments based on data availability and your domain knowledge to finalize the plan.